“Genuine poetry can communicate before it is understood.” – T.S. Eliot

 Use Fortis Education's poetry analysis checklist to structure responses clearly and logically.

-At the last poetry session in November, every child was from a top London day school and each said that their understanding of poetry has increased.
-One Year 7 child said “I wish I’d known this last year before the 11+”.
+At our last poetry session, every student from top London day schools said their understanding of poetry had improved.
+A Year 7 student: “I wish I’d known this before my 11+ interview!”

 Enrich Your Child’s Education with Fortis Education

 We hope you enjoyed this blog on 11+ poetry analysis tips.
-Poetry is more than an academic tool—it’s a journey into self-awareness, creativity, and connection.
-Whether your child is preparing for entrance exams or simply looking to explore the beauty of language, poetry offers endless rewards.
+Poetry is more than an academic tool, it’s a gateway to creativity, critical thinking, and confidence.
+Whether your child is preparing for entrance exams or simply developing a love for literature, we’re here to help.

 Ready to Get Started?